bestteb/ghost-storage-docker/README.md

 `docker run --name ghost -p 8085:2368 -e url=http://localhost:8085 ghost-azure-test` (This will run the container)

+You can also try to mount your local working directory to your container using the following command.
+You will have to update the home user dir accordingly.
+(Also assumes macOS setup)

+`docker run --name ghost -p 8085:2368 -v /Users/user-here/path-here/ghost-storage-docker/content:/var/lib/ghost/content -e url=http://localhost:8085 ghost-azure-test:latest`

 ## Testing within the container
 Once the container is up, you will need to create a login to get to the admin panel.
 From there you can navigate to posts.
 Start from `http://localhost:8085/admin` and click "create account"